digital-asset/docs.daml.com/README.md

 direnv: export +AR +AR_FOR_TARGET +ARTIFACTORY_USERNAME +ARTIFACTORY_PASSWORD ...
 ```

-The bottom list is longer, but it is important that you see `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD`.
+The bottom list is longer, but it is important that you see `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD` in it.

 :warning: The first time you do this, you won't see these variables, as you won't have had added them yet.